 'Moved' pope meets abuse victims in Germany

-Pope Benedict XVI met with victims of sexual abuse by Catholic clergy Friday on a visit to his native Germany and expressed regret for their suffering, the Vatican said.
+Pope Benedict XVI met with victims of sexual abuse by Catholic clergy Friday on a visit to his native Germany and expressed deep regret for their ordeal, the Vatican said.

 He spoke with survivors of molestation by "priests and Church personnel" and later with carers offering them assistance.

-The meeting had been keenly awaited during the 84-year-old pope's visit to his homeland, which was rocked last year by revelations of widespread abuse over several decades.
+The encounter had been keenly awaited during the 84-year-old pope's visit to his homeland, which was rocked last year by revelations of widespread abuse over several decades.

 "Pope Benedict XVI is close to the victims and he expresses the hope that the merciful God, Creator and Redeemer of all mankind may heal the wounds of the victims and grant them inner peace."

-He had told reporters Thursday on his flight to Germany that he sympathised with the thousands who had turned their backs on the Church over the paedophile scandals.
+The head of the Roman Catholic Church told reporters Thursday on his flight to Germany that he sympathised with the tens of thousands who had turned their backs on the Church over the paedophile scandals.